 A data warehouse is a system that pulls together data from many different sources within an organization for reporting and analysis.
 The reports created from complex queries within a data warehouse are used to make business decisions.

-Data Warehouse vs Database
+Data Warehouse vs. Database

+A database is optimized to update (add, modify, or delete) data with maximum speed and efficiency.
 Response times from databases need to be extremely quick for efficient transaction processing.
-The most important aspect of a database is that the write operation is recorded in the system.
-A business that sells products online wouldn’t be in business very long if its database didn’t make a record of every purchase.
+The most important aspect of a database is that it records the write operation in the system; a company won’t be in business very long if its database didn’t make a record of every purchase!

 Data warehouses are used for analytical purposes and business reporting.
 Data warehouses typically store historical data by integrating copies of transaction data from disparate sources.
 Data warehouses can also use real-time data feeds for reports that use the most current, integrated information.